openshift-storage-scale/openshift-storage-scale-operator/console/README.md

 Steps to generate reports

-1. In command prompt, navigate to root folder and execute the command `yarn run cypress-merge`
+1. In command prompt, navigate to root folder and execute the command `npm run cypress-merge`
-2. Then execute command `yarn run cypress-generate` The cypress-report.html file is generated and should be in (/integration-tests/screenshots) directory
+2. Then execute command `npm run cypress-generate`
+The cypress-report.html file is generated and should be in (/integration-tests/screenshots) directory

 ### References